 Child Support

-Custody includes the financial support of the child.
-The Texas Family Code contains a rebuttable presumption that the application of the statutory child support guidelines is in the best interest of children.
-Under Texas Family Code Section 154.122 guidelines, child support is rebuttably presumed to be in the “best interest of the child.”
+Custody also includes the financial support of the child.
+In fact, the Texas Family Code contains a rebuttable presumption that applying the statutory child support guidelines is in the best interest of the child.
+Specifically, under Texas Family Code Section 154.122, child support is rebuttably presumed to align with the “best interest of the child.”
+Therefore, these guidelines serve as a framework to ensure that financial support is provided appropriately.

 Child Support usually includes one parent paying: